statisticalbiotechnology/cb2030/questions/linearmodels.md

 ## Residues

 8. Chapter 10 Linear regression in Downey seem to imply that the residuals should be normally distributed but I was wondering about the variables, if they need to be normally distributed before being able to run a linear regression?

+1. Why are the residual distributed evenly across the dependent variable?
+I guess the higher the value, the higher the residue in natural.
+But in RMSE, it considers everything equally.
+So I think RMSE will focus on the higher value if the difference between values are big.
+Is it OK not to consider these things?
+   > Your question reverse the relation we normally are looking for.
+If the residues have don't have an even variance, it is likely not the right explanation of the variance in the dependent variable.

 1. Chapter 10.1 of the book says that the most common way to minimize the residual value is to use the sum of squared residuals.
 Why don't they use the absolute value of the residual instead, as one of the good reasons quoted is that "Squaring has the feature of treating positive and negative residuals the same, which is usually what we want"?